iterative/dvc.org/content/docs/command-reference/import.md

 To prevent this, you can use the `--backup` option to mark the imports to be pushed to a DVC remote when `dvc push` is run.
-This also means that `dvc pull/fetch/repro` no longer needs to access import sources, so these imports can be restored from the remote like regular data tracked with `dvc add`.
+This also means that `dvc pull/fetch/repro` no longer access import sources, so these imports can be restored from the remote like regular data tracked with `dvc add`.

 Backup mode is enabled with a `backup: true` key/value pair in the `outs` section of the import `.dvc` file.
 To switch to regular import behavior, set